 And there were benefits for the babies too, with lower rates of asthma and type 1 diabetes, and less predisposition to allergies.

 What low Vitamin D symptoms should you look out for?

 Unfortunately, the symptoms of Vitamin D deficiency aren’t super easy to spot.
 You might feel fatigued, while others may experience frequent colds and flus.
 Low Vitamin D can also affect moods—it’s often associated with anxiety and depression (think: the winter blues).
 You could also feel joint pains or muscle aches.

 Salmon, red meat and egg yolks all have Vitamin D precursors, but you’ll need to get enough sunlight to activate them into a usable form.
 An easy fix for low Vitamin D intake during pregnancy is to stick to a supplement year round—that way, you’ll know you’re getting an active form your body can easily put to work.

 There are two popular forms of Vitamin D supplements, but D3 is our go-to because it’s an active form that has shown to be better at maintaining blood levels over time than D2.

 D2 is typically plant-based while D3 tends to be animal-based, but our Bird&Be D3 is from a vegan source so that anyone can add the essential vitamin to their diet worry-free.

-You can get your daily dose from a good-quality prenatal vitamin (Bird&Be’s The Prenatal for eggs and The Power Prenatal for eggs both offer 1,000 IU of vitamin D3 per day), but if you suspect you might be severely depleted, ask your doctor to test your levels.
+You can get your daily dose from a good-quality prenatal vitamin (Bird&Be’s The Prenatal Essentials for Females and The Power Prenatal for Females both offer 1,000 IU of vitamin D3 per day), but if you suspect you might be severely depleted, ask your doctor to test your levels.